 Temporary banners may be placed in one of three approved locations listed below.
 Note that these bridges are the only approved sites for temporary banners on or around Grounds:

 Banners can be displayed on one or both sides of the bridge.
 If displayed on both sides of the bridge, the designs must be identical.
-Facilities Management will print, install and remove all banners. *All temporary banners can be displayed between two to fourteen days.
+UVA Facilities Management is the only approved entity to print, install and remove banners on Grounds.

-Below you will find five temporary banner designs for two specific types of events: official and affiliated University events.
+Below you will examples of five different banner designs.
 Use this as a guide when submitting your request to identify which type of event your banner will feature.

-NOTE: These are for illustration purposes only – each banner series design must be approved by both University Communications and the Office of the University Architect.
+NOTE: Each banner series design must be approved by both University Communications and the Office of the University Architect.

-Temporary banners can be used to promote official University events such as Final Exercises, Alumni Weekend, Take Back the Night, and Madison House, among others.
-This design system includes two approaches, examples of which are below.
-These banners are designed to communicate the University’s brand identity while displaying event details through a clean, information-centric approach.
+Temporary banners can be used to promote university events such as Final Exercises, Alumni Weekend, and Take Back the Night among others.
+This design system should be used when you don't have your own artwork to submit.
+These banners are designed to communicate the universities brand identity while displaying event details through a clean, information-centric approach.
 The overall size of official University event banners is 192"x48".

 These two options are: 1) the typographic approach and 2) the photographic approach.
 Examples of these are below.